ItzBlinkzy/roblox-rpc/README.md

 ## Issues

-If you come across any problems using ROBLOX RPC feel free to ask help in the [Discord Server](https://discord.com/invite/aq9rwUCQrK) or submit an [issue](https://github.com/ItzBlinkzy/roblox-rpc/issues).
+~~If you come across any problems using ROBLOX RPC feel free to ask help in the [Discord Server](https://discord.com/invite/aq9rwUCQrK) or submit an [issue](https://github.com/ItzBlinkzy/roblox-rpc/issues).~~

+**Note: As this project is no longer maintained, no new issues will be addressed.
+The application will continue to function as-is until Discord's native Roblox integration becomes widely available.**

 ## Credits